 Publications and resources

-These standards have been developed in consultation with individuals from member services of the Quality Network for Psychiatric Intensive Care Units (QNPICU), patient and carer representatives and other PICU experts.
+The third edition of the standards have been developed in consultation with individuals from member services of the Quality Network for Psychiatric Intensive Care Units (QNPICU) programme, patient and carer representatives and other experts.

 1. Mapping exercise

-The first stage of this process was to review the existing QNPICU Standards for Psychiatric Intensive Care Units – 1st Edition (2017) to identify gaps, to remove repetition and to identify those standards which could be phrased in a more measurable way.
+The first stage of this process was to review the existing QNPICU Standards for Psychiatric Intensive Care Units – 2 nd Edition (2020) to identify gaps, remove repetition and improve measurability.

-The second stage involved mapping these standards against the Royal College of Psychiatrists Standards for Inpatient Mental Health Services (2019).
+The second stage involved mapping these standards against the Royal College of Psychiatrists Standards for Inpatient Mental Health Services – 4 th Edition (2022).
 The purpose of this stage was to identify published inpatient standards that were applicable to PICU services.

 2. Literature review